gyselroth/redmine-plugin-kanbantool/README.md

 In order to use the Kanban Tool plugin, a user needs to have a user role with the ``` Use Kanban Tool ``` permission.
 To give a user role the ``` Use Kanban Tool ``` permission, go to ``` Administration > Roles and permissions > [your_user_role] ``` and check the ``` Use Kanban Tool ``` box.

 #### 3.3 Creating a new Kanban Entry with Redmine
-**Before you proceed, check that:**
+**Before you proceed, make sure that:**
 - The current project you are in has the ``` Kanban Tool ``` module activated (see 3.1)
 - You are logged in with a user role that has the ``` Use Kanban Tool ``` permission (see 3.2)
 - Your user role is assigned to at least one board (see 2.4)

 1. Go to the ``` New issue ``` page to create a new issue in Redmine
-2. A new panel in the bottom section appears
+2. A new panel in the bottom section will appear
 3. Select your Kanban options and enter/select data (depending on your settings)
 4. If no board is chosen, no Kanban entry will be created